DavidEscalante/AEPMaster/README.md

 Thats all, the app will take care of everything else

-# DOWNLOAD IT IN THE RELEASE TAB
+# DOWNLOAD IT IN THE RELEASES TAB

 If you have any questions, [you can reach me here](http://zanate.com.mx/id)